-- have launched a new industry mentoring programme for our students
+- Launched an industry mentoring programme for students

-Black Excellence in the designed and the built environment
+Celebrating Black Excellence in the Designed and Built Environment

 Launched as part of Black History Month 365, the School of Architecture, Design and the Built Environment’s Celebrating Black Excellence series aims to explore the systemic and societal issues behind racial inequality and the attainment gap.

-The School of Architecture, Design and the Built Environment is proud to be recognised for its commitment to gender equality by achieving Bronze Award under the Athena SWAN Charter.
-We have a range of working groups focused on enhancing awareness and engagement, as part of its Equality, Diversity and Inclusion Committee.
+We're proud to be recognised for our commitment to gender equality through our Bronze Award under the Athena SWAN Charter.
+We have a range of working groups who enhance awareness and engagement within our Equality, Diversity and Inclusion Committee.

 Athena SWAN Bronze Award

-As well as ADBE, NTU is proud to hold an Athena SWAN Institutional Bronze Award.
-Athena SWAN is a charter managed by AdvanceHE which recognises and celebrates good practices in higher education and research institutions towards the advancement of gender equality: representation, progression and success for all.
+NTU is proud to hold an Athena SWAN Institutional Bronze Award.
+Athena SWAN is a charter managed by AdvanceHE which recognises and celebrates good practices in higher education towards the advancement of gender equality: representation, progression and success for all.

 As a Disability Confident Employer, NTU is committed to increasing an understanding of disability, challenging attitudes and removing barriers to disabled people and those with long-term health conditions, to enable opportunity and progress.